epccs/RPUpi/Hardware/Testing/readme.md

 Hold down the shutdown switch while running the CheckDTR firmware to set TX_DE and RX_DE high.

-Check  that the input current is cycling between 50mA and 35mA.
-At 50mA the TX driver is driving the TX pair with half load and DTR driver is driving the DTR pair with a half load, while ony the TX pair is driven at 35mA.
+Check  that the input current is cycling with a lower value and higher value.
+At the higher value is when the TX driver is driving the TX pair with half load and DTR driver is driving the DTR pair with a half load, while ony the TX pair is driven at the lower value.

 ```
+^5
+{  "DTR_TX_HLF_LD_mA":[78.9,],
+    "TX_HLF_LD_mA":[50.1,] }
 ^4
 {  "DTR_TX_HLF_LD_mA":[50.5,],
     "TX_HLF_LD_mA":[35.0,] }